Full functionalities of Detail 3D

 • Auxiliary

-Stress flow in Summary results shows you the vectors of compression principal stresses in concrete and utilization of the reinforcement to give you a basic overview.
+Stress flow in Summary results shows you the vectors of compression principal stresses in concrete and utilization of the reinforcement and anchors to give you a basic overview.

 inline image in article